deskree-inc/nanoservice-ts/triggers/http/notes/CLI_Commands/Create_Workflow.md

 - ✅ Workflows consist of **Triggers**, **Steps**, and **Nodes**.
 - ✅ HTTP triggers support **method filtering (`GET`, `POST`, etc.)** and **dynamic paths (`/:id`)**.
-- ✅ Nodes execute nanoservices and are configured in the **nodes section**.
+- ✅ Nodes execute bloks and are configured in the **nodes section**.
 - ✅ Workflows can be tested via `curl` or Postman.

 ---